ispstiima/SPITTLEBUG_DB/README.md

 National Research Council of Italy (CNR), Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA), via Amendola 122 D/O, 70126, Bari, Italy

 ## Extra
-This Python script `binmask_to_yolo.py` converts binary segmentation mask images into YOLO format labels for both segmentation and bounding box detection tasks. to know more go to `binmask_to_yolo.md`
+The Python script `binmask_to_yolo.py` converts binary segmentation masks to YOLO format for segmentation and detection tasks.
+See `binmask_to_yolo.md` for details.